-You will be asked to undress to the waist and put on a hospital gown.

-You will be asked to sign a consent form as part of the surgical procedure.

-You will be taken into the x-ray room and staff will explain the procedure and answer any questions.

-You will be asked to either sit or lay on a chair and further images will be taken to locate the area for the VAE.
+- You will be asked to undress to the waist and put on a hospital gown. - You will be taken into the imaging room and staff will explain the procedure and answer any questions. - You will be asked to lay on a bed and ultrasound images will be taken to locate the area for the clip insertion.